hrayrhar/hrayrhar.github.io/_pages/about.md

 </style>

 I am a second year PhD student at University of Southern California advised by Prof. [Aram Galstyan](https://www.isi.edu/people/galstyan/about) and Prof. [Greg Ver Steeg](https://www.isi.edu/people/gregv/about).
-My main research interested is representation learning with the goal of enriching the learned representation with useful properties.
+My main research interest is representation learning with the goal of enriching the learned representation with useful properties.
 We often express those properties with information-theoretic quantities and propose methods for optimizing such objectives.
 More broadly, I am interested in core research in machine learning, understanding/explaining the generalization phenomenon of deep neural networks, and in estimation/approximation of information-theoretic quantities.

 ## News
 - *\[Sept.
 3, 2019\]* Our [paper](https://arxiv.org/abs/1706.03353) "Fast structure learning with modular regularization" got accepted to NeurIPS'19 as a spotlight presentation.
 - *\[Aug.
-15, 2019\]* TAing CSCI 670: advanced analysis of algorithms taught by Prof. [Shang-Hua Teng](https://viterbi-web.usc.edu/~shanghua/) this fall!
+15, 2019\]* I will be TAing CSCI 670: advanced analysis of algorithms taught by Prof. [Shang-Hua Teng](https://viterbi-web.usc.edu/~shanghua/) this fall.

 ## Publications